hazelcast/hazelcast-jet/site/docs/get-started/intro.md

 ---

 Jet is a distributed data processing engine that treats the data as a stream.
-It can process both static datasets (i.e., _batch jobs_) and live event streams.
+It can process both static datasets (i.e. _batch jobs_) and live event streams.
 It can compute aggregate functions over infinite data streams by using the concept of windowing: dividing the stream into a sequence of subsets (windows) and applying the aggregate function over